 Myth 1: Small and medium business is too small and unimportant to be a target

 No one cares about how large or how small your business is.
 Attackers hack you first and think about how to monetize it later.
+Many loud modern hacks started with small companies, which were providing services to some larger organizations.

 Myth 2: Anti-virus software products protect the business and keep it safe

-They aren’t, as any other “silver bullet” technology that was hyped throughout the history of computer technology, such as firewalls, DLP, end-point protection, sandboxes, etc.
+They aren’t, as any other “silver bullet” technology that was hyped throughout the history of computer technology, such as firewalls, DLP, end-point protection, sandboxes, etc. Even if you would own all of these technologies, this doesn’t mean you can not be hacked.

 As a great quote from the hacking history book “The Cult of the Dead Cow” goes: “Antivirus is better than nothing.”